pgadmin-org/pgadmin4/docs/en_US/mfa.rst

    :class: longtable
    :widths: 35, 55

-   "MFA_ENABLED","The default value for this parameter is False.
+   "MFA_ENABLED","The default value for this parameter is True.
-   To enable 2FA, set the value to *True*" "SUPPORTED_MFA_LIST", "Set the authentication methods to be supported " "MFA_EMAIL_SUBJECT", "<APP_NAME> - Verification Code e.g. pgAdmin 4 -
+   To disable 2FA, set the value to *False*" "SUPPORTED_MFA_LIST", "Set the authentication methods to be supported " "MFA_EMAIL_SUBJECT", "<APP_NAME> - Verification Code e.g. pgAdmin 4 -
    Verification Code"